chrismartinjazz/odin-todo-list/planning.md

 ### UI

-- Build modal to add a todo.
+- DONE (but add more fields) Build modal to add a todo.
+  - Add due date
+- Build modal to edit a todo
+  - DONE Edit title
+  - Add due date
+  - Add the other stuff
+  - Add subtasks
 - Build page to show todos within a project - mark complete, edit, delete
+  - DONE Edit
+  - DONE Mark complete
+  - DONE Delete

+- Build project interaction when click buttons next to its big title:
+  - mark complete
+  - edit
+  - delete

-- Build page to show a list of projects - mark complete, edit, delete
+- Build about page

-- Build home / landing page
+- Style page

 OK going over this in some more detail.